valorisa/socat-1.8.0.3_for_Windows/examples.md

 You can then type text in one of the windows, and it will appear in the other.

----
+***

 ### **Conclusion**

-`Socat` is an incredibly flexible tool for manipulating data streams.
+`socat` is an incredibly flexible tool for manipulating data streams.
 Whether you need to redirect ports, transfer files, create tunnels, or test connections, it can handle almost anything you need in terms of networking.